Projects

 High-Throughput Use Cases

-The tool captures the general chat demeanor instantly—letting streamers, moderators, and viewers know whether the room is hyped, laughing, getting toxic, feeling wholesome, or confused—without reading every line.
+The tool captures the general chat demeanor instantly — letting streamers, moderators, and viewers know whether the room is hyped, laughing, getting toxic, feeling wholesome, or confused — without reading every line.

 Practical scenarios include:

-• Researching collective behavior in fast-moving communities.
+• Researching collective behaviour in fast-moving communities for academic or journalistic purposes.

 Live Demo & Video

-Try the current version instantly at https://ranzlappen.github.io/ticked/moodradar.html.
+Try the current version instantly at ticked.ranzlappen.com/moodradar.html — just type a Twitch channel name and click Connect.

 Here is a short screencap demonstration of MoodRadar in action on a live Twitch stream: